NDelventhal/InsolvencyAnnouncementsGer/README.md

 **The library will soon** be available through The Python Package Index (PyPI):

-Then the the package manager [pip](https://pip.pypa.io/en/stable/) to install InsolvencyAnnouncementsGer can be used:
+Then the package manager [pip](https://pip.pypa.io/en/stable/) to install InsolvencyAnnouncementsGer can be used:

 ```python
 pip install InsolvencyAnnouncementsGer